 7. Personal Mantras and TM Mantras (Sound Medleys)

 Lend an ear to this: Mantras are used for different ends, and anthropomorphic goddesses and gods come with some of them.
 They serve to describe proposed qualitites of each mantra.

 To derive as much benefit as you can from the mantra, keep it secret, do not associate it with anything else, nor think yourself into the associations.
 Just think-hear-repeat the selected sound (or set of sounds) according to plan, and glide within after some time.
 TM, Transcendental Meditation, is founded on such divine principles.
 And what is more, TM is the most researched method of all, and has been found to work better than other meditation methods.
 It could be good for your health. [◦More on TM]

 You may see why I refrain from giving you details of most of the sounds above.
 It is hardly as good for you as being given a mantra you associate nothing with in the first place, and can trust too - based on research.

 You will also see that the guidelines for doing TM are not as rigid as the ones you have been given in the first part above.
 TM asks you to add meditation to your life, at least 20 minutes twice daily.
 That's it.
 But through TM you may go further and be taught other workable essentials.
 The main idea is that possible, further adjustments are better implemented by-and-by, as seems fit, and depending on you.
 There are courses along with the basic technique. [◦TM, Official Site]

-Here ends a series that might have been called "How not to get a lot outsmarted".
+Here ends an assembly that might have been called "How not to get plentifully outsmarted".

 Cot: Shankaranarayan, S. The Ten Great Cosmic Powers.
 2nd ed.
 Pondicherri: Dipti, 1975.